-I recently shot another advertising campaign, this time for handbags.
+I recently shot another advertising campaign, this time a handbags ad campaign.
 How did I shoot it?
 Keep reading to learn how.

 I’d like to share with you how I shot my most recent advertising campaign because it may help you in your next shoot.
 So let’s break down the requirements, finding a location, the gear used and the people involved.